 Strict Gun Law States

-In private gun sales, typically, you do not have to undergo a background check.
-However, some state laws require them even for private sales.
+In private gun sales with unlicensed sellers, typically, gun owners do not have to undergo a background check.
+However, some state laws require them even for private firearm sales.
 Those states are:

 - District of Columbia.